IEntin/ClientServer/docs/README.md

 CMPLR = [ clang++ | g++ |  ] By default clang++.

 There are four targets:\
-server client testbin runtests.\
+serverX clientX testbin runtests.\
 runtests is a pseudo target which invokes running\
 tests if this target is older than test binary testbin.\
 By default all targets are built and tests run:\
 'make -j4'\
 (4 is the number of cpu cores)\
 Any combination of targets can be specified, e.g.\
-'make -j4 server client'
+'make -j4 serverX clientX'

 3. run\
 server: